Integrating an AWS Service into a WP Plugin Boilerplate

 Create an IAM User

-To get an IAM user access ID and key that you can use to authenticate the AWS SDK for in your script, you will need to do the following:
+To get an IAM user access ID and key that you can use to authenticate the AWS SDK for PHP in your script, you will need to do the following:

 1. Sign in to the AWS Management Console